LivXue/ALGCN/docs/index.md

 <h1 align = "center">Abstract</h1>

+<p style="text-align:justify">The cross-modal retrieval task has raised continuous attention in recent years with the increasing scale
-<p style="text-align:justify">Cross-modal retrieval takes the instance of one modality as the query to retrieval relevant instances of other modalities.
-The core of cross-modal retrieval is how to project data of different modalities into a common representation space where the content similarity between different types of data can be directly measured.
-However, the existing approaches typically treat  each label as an independent individual, and ignore the underlying semantic structure of labels.
-In this paper, we propose an end-to-end adaptive label-aware graph convolutional network (ALGCN) by designing both the instance representation learning branch and the label representation learning branch in the common representation space, which can obtain modality-invariant and discriminative representations for cross-modal retrieval.
-First, we construct an instance representation learning branch to transform instances of different modalities into a common representation space.
-Second, we adopt Graph Convolutional Network (GCN) to learn inter-dependent classifiers which are applied to obtain discriminative and modality-invariant representations for cross-modal retrieval.
+of multi-modal data, which has broad application prospects including multimedia data management and intelligent search engine.
+Most existing methods mainly project data of different modalities into a common representation space where label information is often exploited to distinguish samples from different semantic categories.
+However, they typically treat each label as an independent individual and ignore the underlying semantic structure of labels.
+In this paper, we propose an end-to-end adaptive label-aware graph convolutional network (ALGCN) by designing both the instance representation learning branch and the label representation learning branch, which can obtain modality-invariant and discriminative representations for cross-modal retrieval.
+Firstly, we construct an instance representation learning branch to transform instances of different modalities into a common representation space.
+Secondly, we adopt Graph Convolutional Network (GCN) to learn inter-dependent classifiers in the label representation learning branch.
 In addition, a novel adaptive correlation matrix is proposed to efficiently explore and preserve the semantic structure of labels in a data-driven manner.
-Comprehensive experimental results on two public datasets NUS-WIDE and MIRFlickr demonstrate the superiority of ALGCN, compared to the state-of-the-art  methods in cross-modal retrieval.</p>
+Comprehensive experimental results on {\color{red}three benchmark datasets, NUS-WIDE, MIRFlickr and MS-COCO}, demonstrate the superiority of ALGCN, compared with the state-of-the-art methods in cross-modal retrieval.</p>

 <h1 align = "center">Motivation</h1>